jac307/MediaArtTutorials/IARTS1T03/WT-W6.md

 - focus on **change over time**, not a static look
 - include **3–5 distinct cues or transitions**
 - describe how lighting **intensity, colour, dominance, and spatial effect** shift
-- use the vocabulary introduced in class (W5–W6)

 #### **Lighting Intention B — Mixed Emotions Over Time**